filippomangione/tatami-lemp/README.md

 ## Bash
-You can use a `docker-compose exec` to get an interactive prompt and access app container.
+You can use `docker-compose exec` to get an interactive prompt and access app container.
-This is very useful to run Composer and Artisan commands or npm scripts.
+This is very useful to run Composer commands.
 When all services are up:

 ```